Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Results

 Also note that the sign of the activation difference is reflected in the change in accuracy across the human and AI subsets.
 For the datasets where AI had a higher activation rate, the participants receiving AI advice had a greater average change in accuracy.
-On the sarcasm dataset, the change in accuracy is identical.
+On the sarcasm dataset, the change in accuracy is identical between those receiving human versus AI device.
 While this may seem contradictory (there is a non-zero activation difference), Figure~\ref{fig:advice_effect} provides an explanation.
-Note that in the Sarcasm dataset, there are more tasks where the advice is incorrect.
+Note that in the Sarcasm dataset, there are more tasks where the advice is incorrect than in the other three datasets.
 So, the accuracy improvement we would expect to see is mitigated by bad advice decreasing accuracy.
 This explanation can also be applied to the Census dataset which has a smaller accuracy difference between AI and human than the Art or Cities dataset.

 \item[(2)] Conditioned on having changed their label, people behave similarly.
 As shown in Figure~\ref{fig:woa}, this subset of the population corresponds to between $34\%$ and $54.5\%$ of the responses depending on the experiment.
-We ran a 2 sample Kolmogorov–Smirnov test for each set of tasks with p value threshold of 0.01, including all responses where the label was changed after receiving advice and splitting on the treatment arm to get 2 samples.
-In all 4 datasets, there was no statistically significant difference between the samples, suggesting that the main effect of the treatment may be to modulate the activation level rather than how the advice gets used. \end{enumerate}
+We ran a 2 sample Kolmogorov–Smirnov test for each set of tasks with a p-value threshold of 0.01, including all responses where the label was changed after receiving advice and splitting on the treatment arm to get 2 samples.
+In all 4 datasets, there was no statistically significant difference between the samples, suggesting the main effect of the treatment is to modulate the activation rate. \end{enumerate}

-\paragraph{A two-stage model for the impact of advice} Based on these experiments, we propose a two stage model for how participants utilize the advice they receive.
-In the first stage, a participant decides whether or not to use the advice.
-In the second stage, they decide to what extent they will use the advice.
-There is evidence in the literature for such a model -- in \cite{harvey2000using}, the authors find that people are better at assessing advice than using it.
-Our two stage model captures this effect nicely.
+\paragraph{Activation-integration model} Based on these experiments, we propose a two stage model, which we term the activation-integration model, for how participants utilize the advice they receive.
+In the first (activation) stage, a participant decides whether or not to use the advice.
+In the second (integration) stage, they decide to what extent they will use the advice.
+There is evidence in the literature for such a model.
+Prior work has found evidence that humans process advice in two stages \cite{onkal2009relative}.
+There is also evidence that people are better at assessing advice than using it \cite{harvey2000using}.
+Our activation-integration model captures this effect nicely.